 18. Changes to your taught programme of study

-18.1 This Clause relates to changes made to taught programmes.
+18.1 This Clause relates to changes made to taught programmes including apprenticeship programmes.
 If you are on, or an applicant for, a doctoral (postgraduate) programme, please refer to Clause 19.

-18.2 Withdrawal of a programme prior to registration
+18.2 Withdrawal of a programme prior to your registration as a student

 18.3 Programme changes between Offer acceptance and your registration as a student